 A little bit of wee comes out when I cough or laugh – that’s normal … isn’t it?

 It can be tempting to think accidental leaks are part of getting older or being a woman.
 After all, our bladders can go through a lot in one lifetime.
-But no matter your age or what your bladder’s been through, experts generally agree that leaking isn’t normal and can be treated.
+But no matter your age or what your bladder has been through, experts generally agree that leaking isn’t normal and can be treated.

 Ahead, we look at seven ways to get the most out of your doctor’s appointments, with tips and tricks to get past any embarrassment and get some much-needed relief.